-Appeals are limited to instances where the parent/guardian asserts that the application and medical certification or recertification are complete and/or the LEA's decision was not made in accordance with the statute and/or regulations.
+Appeals are limited to instances where the parent/guardian asserts that the interest form and medical certification or recertification are complete and/or the school's decision was not made in accordance with the statute and/or regulations.
 The appeal process is outlined below.

-- Parent/Guardian appeals by submitting a written request for an appeal to OSSE within 10 calendar days of receipt of the LEA decision approving or denying the student home or hospital instruction.
-Appeals to OSSE can be made through the OSSE Home and Hospital Instruction Appeal Portal. - An appeal must include all student information, the LEA's reason for denial (if given), a copy of the medical certification, and why the applicant believes the LEA's decision was not in alignment with the law. - An individual who is unable to file a written request for appeal by e-mail may contact the OSSE Division of Systems and Supports, K12, Special Populations and Programs office at OSSE.HHlappeal@dc.gov for further assistance. - 2.
-OSSE will refer each request for appeal to the OSSE Office of Dispute Resolution to coordinate mediation of the request for appeal. - Mediation is an automatic step in the appeal process. - The LEA shall participate in a mediation with the parents/guardians. - Parents/Guardians have the right to request one change in date for mediation. - OSSE will deny the appeal if a parent/guardian fails to participate in the mediation. - 3.
-If, following receipt of the appeal and after completion of mediation, the LEA and the parent/guardian are unable to resolve the issues raised by the appeal, the appeal shall be reviewed by a three-member appeals panel within OSSE within eight school days of the failed mediation. - The parent/guardian may request an opportunity for oral argument before the appeals panel. - The parent/guardian shall have the burden of proof. - The presumption will be in favor of the medical opinion set forth in the medical certification or recertification.
-The LEA shall have the burden of proof in seeking to rebut this presumption. - The panel will consist of OSSE employees with appropriate expertise as determined by OSSE. - 4.
-OSSE will issue a final decision within 10 days following receipt of the appeal to the panel that indicates the findings of fact upon which the decision is based, and next steps. - 5.
-In the case where the appeal is determines that HHI should be provided, the LEA must provide services no later than five days following the issuance of the decision.
+- 1. Parent/guardian appeals by submitting a written request for an appeal to OSSE within ten calendar days of receipt of the school's decision approving or denying the student HHI.
+Appeals to OSSE can be made through the OSSE Home and Hospital Instruction Appeal Portal. - a.
+An appeal must include all student information, the school's reason for denial (if given), a copy of the medical certification, and why the applicant believes the school's decision was not in alignment with the law. - b.
+An individual who is unable to file a written request for appeal, may contact the OSSE Division of Systems and Supports, K12, Special Populations and Programs office at OSSE.HHIappeal@dc.gov for further assistance. - 2.
+OSSE will refer each request for appeal to the OSSE Office of Dispute Resolution to coordinate mediation of the request for appeal. - a.
+Mediation is an automatic step in the appeal process. - b.
+The LEA shall participate in a mediation with the parents/guardians. - c.
+Parents/Guardians have the right to request one change in date for mediation. - d.
+OSSE will deny the appeal if a parent/guardian fails to participate in the mediation. - 3.
+If, following receipt of the appeal and after completion of mediation, the LEA and the parent/guardian are unable to resolve the issues raised by the appeal, the appeal shall be reviewed by a three-member appeals panel within OSSE within eight school days of the failed mediation. - a.
+The parent/guardian may request an opportunity for oral argument before the appeals panel. - b.
+The parent/guardian shall have the burden of proof. - c.
+The presumption will be in favor of the medical opinion set forth in the medical certification or recertification.
+The LEA shall have the burden of proof in seeking to rebut this presumption. - d.
+The panel will consist of OSSE employees with appropriate expertise as determined by OSSE. - 4.
+OSSE will issue a final decision within ten days following receipt of the appeal to the panel that indicates the findings of fact upon which the decision is based, and next steps. - 5.
+In the case where it is determined that HHI should be provided, the LEA must provide services no later than five days following the issuance of the decision.